City College of San FranciscoCCSFLEARN logo and link

 This class earns college credit.
 The state requires that assignments be completed each week, so please schedule at least 3 two-hour sessions a week.
 This NOT a self-paced class (though you can "work ahead" in most cases.)

 Tuition is $78 for this three-unit course (California residents).
-You also need to buy a textbook (about $25) and, if you want to work at home, Expression Web.
+You also need to buy a textbook (about $25) and install Expression Web on your computer.
+Expression Web is available free for City College students.
 Expression Web is not available for Macintosh computers.
 Please see the Class Materials for different options for obtaining Expression Web.
 If you do not want to work at home, you can work in the Business Computing lab, open 6 days a week.
 See the hours and location and parking information.

 See projects and topics